Garth Ehrlich

 Garth David Ehrlich is a molecular biologist, genomic scientist, academic, and author who is most known for his development of the distributed genome hypothesis and bringing the biofilm paradigm to the field of chronic mucosal bacterial diseases.
-He is a Professor of Microbiology and Immunology, and Otolaryngology-Head and Neck Surgery at Drexel University.
+He is a professor of Microbiology and Immunology, and Otolaryngology-Head and Neck Surgery at Drexel University.
 He is also the founder and executive director of three Research Centers of Excellence: the Center for Genomic Sciences (CGS); the Center for Advanced Microbial Processing (CAMP); and the Center for Surgical Infections and Biofilms.
 In addition, he serves as the executive director of the Genomics Core Facility and the director of Molecular Pathology within Drexel Medicine Diagnostics and the Sidney Kimmel Cancer Center's Meta-omics Core Facility.

 Ehrlich has authored two books entitled, PCR-Based Diagnostics in Infectious Disease, and Culture-Negative Orthopedic Biofilm Infections.
 His research interests revolve around the field of molecular pathogenesis with a particular focus on chronic infectious diseases, human genetic susceptibility, and resistance to infections by employing comparative genomic technologies.

-Ehrlich is an elected Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, and the Editor-in-Chief of, Genetic Testing and Molecular Biomarkers.
+Ehrlich is an elected Fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, and the Editor-in-Chief emeritus of, Genetic Testing and Molecular Biomarkers.
 He is also the Associate Editor of BMC Ecology and Evolution, and Genes.
-As of 2022, he is the chair of scientific advisory board of Keystone Bio which is a bio-technology company developing biologicals to combat systemic inflammatory disease.
+As of 2022, he is the chair of the scientific advisory board of Keystone Bio which is a bio-technology company developing biologicals to combat systemic inflammatory disease.